mutantturkey/SelectiveGenomeAmplification/README.md

     max_mer_distance=5000 max_select=6 min_mer_range=6 max_mer_range=12 \
     SelectiveGenomeAmplification.sh PfalciparumGenome.fasta half.fasta

+By default SelectiveGenomeAmplification runs all four steps, but you can specify the program to run other steps, like score in this example.

+    current_run=run_1 SelectiveGenomeAmplification target.fasta bg.fasta score

+This function does not try to be smart, so use it wisely

 ## Customizable variables

 range of mers, min and max

 variable | default | notes
 :---- | :---- | ---- | :----
-min\_mer\_range | 6  | minimum mer size to use
+current\_run | Not Enabled | specify the run you want to run steps on min\_mer\_range | 6  | minimum mer size to use
 max\_mer\_range | 12 | maximum mer size to use
 max\_mer\_distance | 5000 | maximum distance between mers in foreground